3 Communication Tips for Field Service Management

 Top Tips for Field Service Management

 Technology has brought various innovations to field service management, but at the core of it, the management best practices developed by Peter Drucker in the 1970s still remain.
 The guru of all management gurus laid out the following principles:

 - Treat employees as a valued resource

-In this article, we will offer 3 tips to help field service management navigate “Communicate” in the world of endless field service technologies.
+In this article, we will offer 3 tips for field service management to navigate “Communicate” in the world of endless field service technologies.

 1. Use Technology That Simplifies Communication

 Staying in touch with your engineers while they are on the job is crucial, which means choosing a platform that eases communication rather than complicating it is a must.

 The pitfall of many enterprise-grade communication solutions is that the technology is difficult to use, resulting in low adoption rates.
 This translates to disconnected employees who feel they aren’t supported by their organization and eventually end up leaving.